 Within the continuing education and professional development market, I’d argue that there is a lot of focus around the middle of the market, where trade and professional associations, along with community colleges and university and college continuing education programs, compete on moderate price – moderate performance offerings.
 Viewed in terms of the Value Ramp™ approach that we advocate, most of these organizations focus too much on the middle – they often do not have much to offer at either the low price or high price end of their curves.

 The low price end of the curve (the lower left on the Value Ramp) is being disrupted by an influx of free and low cost offerings and by trends like the “massive open online course,” or MOOC, movement.
-While I think there are clear opportunities there, for purposes of this post I’d like to focus on the high end of the market: the high price – high value area at the lower right of the Accelerant Curve.
+While I think there are clear opportunities there, for purposes of this post I’d like to focus on the high end of the market: the high price – high value area at the top right of the Value Ramp.

 The Executive Education Model